Healing My Dairy Intolerance (How To Reintroduce Dairy into Your Diet, too!)

 I’ll never forget the most severe days of my dairy intolerance journey - my husband had eaten a cheese-loaded sandwich and happened to kiss me not long after.
 What should have been super romantic turned into a massive migraine and several days in bed.

 Let’s back up a bit - I didn’t always have a dairy intolerance.
-I was raised in the 90’s and “got milk” like everyone else.
+I was raised in the 90’s and “got milk” like everyone else in that era.
 My college days were full of low fat dairy, sugar-free ice cream, and other chemical nightmares that I had no qualms with at the time, but I did not skimp on dairy at all.

 When my second son was diagnosed with a severe dairy allergy not long after he was born, I immediately removed it from my diet.
-I don’t see that as a mistake - it was the choice we had to continue breastfeeding; unfortunately, that food removal spiraled into other food removals and before long I was eating extremely little, convinced that every symptom I had was linked to an item I needed to cut from my diet.
+I don’t see that as a mistake - it was the choice we had to make in order to continue breastfeeding; unfortunately, that food removal spiraled into MORE food removals and before long I was eating extremely little, convinced that every symptom I had was linked to an item I needed to cut from my diet.

 Even when our nursing journey ended, I had an impossible time attempting to add dairy back into my diet.
 I always had the same extreme symptomatic response - migraines, headaches, flu-like symptoms and days in bed.
 Here’s the bullet point version of what finally changed that:

-DNRS - this brain retraining program truly changed my life.
-A simple at-home DVD program led me from 7-10 foods to nearly a full blown Paleo diet.
+Brain retraining - the DNRS brain retraining program in particular truly changed my life.
+A simple at-home DVD program (it’s now online I believe!) led me from 7-10 foods (not an exaggeration) to nearly a full blown Paleo diet.
 I was still quite limited for some time, but this program took me out of the extreme reactive state I had been in for so long.

 Eating MORE - Ultimately, one of the singular factors that helped me come off thyroid medication and heal my body was increasing my overall caloric intake and carbohydrates.
 This may or may not be your journey, but often, under-eating can naturally result in not getting enough nutrients!

-Dairy is possibly one of the most confusing topics in the wellness world.
-With SO many sensitivites, allergies, etc, how do we know whether to include it or avoid it?
+While we’re here, let’s break down this contested topic.
+Dairy is possibly one of the most confusing foods in the wellness world.
+With SO many sensitivities, allergies, etc, how do we know whether to include it or avoid it?

 The first important thing to note is that it has incredible nutritional value; it’s loaded with calcium, fat-soluble vitamins, and has the perfect balance of macros.
 Not to mention, it’s been consumed for all of human existence!